 Long-lived products also imply the generation of smaller amount of waste, which is why the extension of the life time of products represents the primary strategy towards waste reduction set by the European Commission.

-of this vision, as they are, by definition, very durable, long lasting materials.
+All of our products and their exceptional quality are a result of this vision, as they are, by definition, very durable, long lasting materials.